N1ko0L/KillGHub/README.md

 4. **Play stupid sounds effects**

-   May get extremely annoying after a few times
+   May get extremely annoying after a few times.

 5. **Restarts G Hub**

-   Yeah that pretty much it
+   Yeah that pretty much it.

 6. **Wait for the interface to fully load**

-   For 8 juicy seconds
+   For 8 juicy seconds.

 5. **Kill the program and put it in background**